-Nicotine is powerfully addictive and cigarette smoking is the greatest preventable cause of premature death in the U.S. Cigarette smoking accounts for 1 out of 5 United States deaths, 87% of lung cancer deaths, and at least 30% of all cancer deaths each year.
-The use of electronic nicotine delivery systems (ENDS), also known as ecigarettes or vaping, is associated with the same nicotine addiction and pulmonary diseases seen with traditional cigarette smoking.
+Nicotine is powerfully addictive and cigarette smoking is the greatest preventable cause of premature death in the U.S. In fact, cigarette smoking accounts for 1 out of 5 United States deaths, 87% of lung cancer deaths, and at least 30% of all cancer deaths each year.
+The use of electronic nicotine delivery systems (ENDS), also known as e-cigarettes or vaping, is associated with the same nicotine addiction and pulmonary diseases seen with traditional cigarette smoking.
 In addition to the dangers encountered by the user, cigarette and vaping products produce secondhand smoke/gasses that are harmful to others.